Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Study Results

 \subsubsection{Theoretical analysis}

 How many repetitions are needed to confidently detect a flaky test?
-Assuming independent and identically distributed test outcomes, failures follow a binomial distribution.
-To bound the true failure probability $p$ given an empirical estimate $\hat{p}$ at a chosen confidence level, we use the Wilson confidence interval for binomial proportions~\citep{wilson1927probable}; see~\citet{brown2001interval} for a review.
+Assuming independent and identically distributed (IID) test outcomes, failures follow a binomial distribution.
+To bound the true failure probability $p$ given an empirical estimate $\hat{p}$ at a chosen confidence level, we use the Wilson confidence interval for binomial proportions~\citep{wilson1927probable}; see~\citet{brown2001interval} for a review.\footnote{ The IID assumption provides a baseline detectability model rather than a guarantee for every execution environment.
+Repeated HPC executions may be correlated or over-dispersed because of shared machine state, filesystem cache warm-up, CPU frequency scaling, scheduler behavior, dependency resolution, or job contention.
+Accordingly, the Wilson intervals and rerun-budget estimates should be read as idealized Bernoulli-trial calculations, especially for very small empirical probabilities.
+Even under this optimistic model, however, tests with $\hat{p} \approx 10^{-4}$ require rerun budgets far beyond typical CI practice.
+Relaxing IID would not make such failures easier to detect; it would mainly motivate more conservative or environment-aware uncertainty estimates. }

 \Cref{fig:wilson_ci} shows how the Wilson interval varies with $\hat{p}$ at different confidence levels $\gamma$.
 As $\hat{p}$ decreases, the interval widens.

 We next connect these bounds to a conservative rerun budget for flakiness detection.
 Let $X$ be the number of observed failures after $n$ executions, so that $X \sim \mathrm{Binomial}(n, p)$.
 In general, the probability of observing exactly $k$ failures is